We March for Justice

 The 2019 trip particpants where featured in the Canton Newspaper with Civil Rights footsolider, Flonzie Brown Wright.
 Click here to read the full article.

-We March for Justice is a one-week study and tour of the American Civil Rights Movement with focus on the South.
-Eight students will be selected from an application process to participate.
-Led by Dr. David Williard and Dr. Todd Lawrence who are co-teaching Black Resilience this fall and Cynthia Fraction, M.A. of the Excel!
-Research Scholars Program, we will examine issues relating to race and oppression, Jim Crow, the strength of race and community as a collective, and how working together helps to move America forward.
-Through field experiences, readings, videos, meetings with foot soldiers, and class discussions, this study tour will explore some challenging history centered on racial oppression and the struggles for equality; yesterday, and today.
-The study and tour seek to address the question: What provokes social change and justice in America?
-We invite you to apply!
+We March for Justice is a one-week study and tour of the American civil rights movement with focus on parts of the South.
+The spring 2019 trip traveled throughout Memphis, Tennessee; the Mississippi Delta; Jackson, Mississippi; and Canton, Mississippi to study the landscape of justice in America.
+Students were led by Dr. David Williard and Dr. Todd Lawrence, who co-taught Reading Black Resistance, and Cynthia Fraction, MA, director of the Excel!
+Research Scholars program.
+Together they examined issues relating to race and oppression, Jim Crow, the strength of race and community as a collective, and how working together helps to move America forward.
+We investigated the landscape of justice in America through a culmination of field experiences, museum study, readings, videos, meetings with foot soldiers, and class discussions.
+This study tour explores some challenging history centered on racial oppression and the struggles for equality yesterday and today.
+The study and tour seeks to address the question: What provokes social change and justice in America?

 Dr. David C. Williard, Professor, Department of History

 Cynthia J. Fraction, MA, Director, Excel!
 Research Scholars program

 Dr. D. Todd Lawrence, Professor, Department of English

 Just the Facts!